canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

 **Note:**

 - Those specific filters are mutually exclusive, meaning that it's not possible to use them together.
 - Since **hypervisors** comprise a subset of **data-plane** components, it is also necessary to complete the upgrade of the **control-plane** components before the **hypervisors** can be upgraded.
-- By default, this command will skip hypervisors that have VMs running from the planning .
+- By default, this command will skip hypervisors that have VMs running from the planning.
   See the `Plan for non-empty hypervisors`_ section for instructions on how to include them.

 Plan for non-empty hypervisors